 The hot tub will be cleaned prior to guests arrival and may take up to 24 hours to reach optimum temperature.
 Please note that this is a wooden barrel style hot tub with no jets.

 Fully equipped modern kitchen with granite worktops and featuring an electric oven, gas hob, fridge freezer and dishwasher.
 Full range of utensils and accessories including a microwave, kettle and toaster.
-An additional utility room features a washer and dryer.
+An additional utility room which is located outside, features a washer and dryer.

-Dining area comprises of a glass topped dining table with six matching chairs.
+Dining area comprises of a glass topped dining table with eight matching chairs.

 The open plan living area benefits from stunning sea views and leads down to a large decked balcony.
 Furnished with a pair of matching sofas and small coffee tables.
 Features a flatscreen Smart TV and stylish wall mounted fire.
-Children’s den features a flatscreen TV and Blu-Ray DVD player.
+Children’s den features a Flatscreen TV and Blu-Ray DVD player.
+Please note that the TV can only be used to play DVDs on..

 Furnished with a double bed, bedside units with matching lamps, antique style wardrobe and wicker chair.